rsyncOSX/mydocsy/content/en/docs/Snapshots.md

 if the snapshot catalog is in the remote users $HOME catalog, the tilde character  `~` might be used.
 The tilde character is automatically expanded as the $HOME catalog on FreeBSD and Linux servers.

-RsyncUI creates the snapshots within the remote catalog.

 {{< /alert >}}

-`~/snapshots/1`

-- snapshot one
-- a full sync when snapshot is created

-`~/snapshots/n`

-- snapshot n
-- n is the latest snapshot to be saved

 ### Create a snapshot